This is a guide for those pacing the Leadville Trail 100 Run, although the information us valuable to crew and runners too.

 - Winfiled to Twin Lakes (TL)

-- TL to Treeline or Fish Hatchery (FH) - NOT HALFMOON
+- TL to Pipeline or Outward Bound (OB) – NOT HALFPIPE

 - There are also a couple of shorter ones.

 This is my favorite section to pace.
 There are great views, both from the summit towards town, and behind you, to the south, as you are climbing.
 Everyone goes over the top in daylight, so you can enjoy the views.
 It’s also the earliest pacing section, so your runner be relatively fresh and more likely in good spirits.